1c7/Yogurt/README.md

-# Milk - a extremely simple "License Management tool" that use Serverless
+# Milk - A Extremely Simple "Software Licensing API" that use Serverless
-(Still work in progress, like 5% done)
+(Still work in progress, like 5% done, you can  read this README first see if you like it)

 Genereate & Verify License code, that's all.
 (License code like 111111-222222-333333)